Equinnax711/Teamfight-Tactics-Case-Study/README.md

 Looking at the scatterplot, there is a clear negative trend between placement and damage dealt to other players.
 This is further corroborated by calculating the correlation value of -0.838.
 Squaring this value provides us with a R-squared value of 0.702.
 As 70.2% of the variance in placement can be explained by the linear regression model created, we can confidently say that there is a strong correlation between the two variables.

-Conclusion:
-Dealing more damage to other players has a strong negative correlation with placement value, telling me that as damage dealt increases, my placement value will decrease.
+**Conclusion**: Dealing more damage to other players has a strong negative correlation with placement value, telling me that as damage dealt increases, my placement value will decrease.

 ### Trait Analysis: